jakekugel/jotquote/README.rst

 Supported environments
 ~~~~~~~~~~~~~~~~~~~~~~
-jotquote is tested on Python 2.7, 3.4, 3.5, and 3.6 on Windows, Mac, and Linux.
+jotquote is tested on Python 2.7, and 3.7 through 3.8 on Windows, Mac, and Linux.

 Cloud storage
 ~~~~~~~~~~~~~